Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _**Figure 7** Seasonal dataset differences in the Upper Severn between 1 Jan 1970 and 31 Dec 2022._

-#### 4.1.1 Is there relationship between gridded data differences and the location of the underlying rain gauges?
+### 4.1.1 Is there a relationship between gridded data differences and altitude or distance to rain gauge?

 Next, we examine some simple relationships between grid cell height, gridded data differences and minimum distances to the nearest rain gauge (CEH-GEAR only).